lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 <!-- pictures! -->

-## Agricultural history
+## Agricultural History

-The application of _Azolla__ in agriculture does not require high-tech genomics solutions.
+The application of _Azolla_ in agriculture does not require high-tech genomic solutions.
 _Azolla_ has been used historically as a bio-fertiliser in rice paddies for several millennia [@Watanabe1981; @bocchi2010; @bujak2022].
-Rice paddies are often flooded to prevent weeds from growing there, but this provides an opportunity for toxic cyanobacterial blooms, poisoning the rice.
+Rice paddies are often flooded to prevent weeds from growing, but this also creates an opportunity for toxic cyanobacterial blooms, which can poison the rice.
 As a countermeasure, a rapidly growing _Azolla_ mat can shield the water from light, preventing algal blooms.
-The nitrogen fixed can be incorporated into the soil after rice harvest; fertilising the soil.
+The nitrogen fixed by _Azolla_ can be incorporated into the soil after the rice harvest, fertilising the soil.
 Any surplus of the fern can be used as animal feed.
-Additionally, it is thought that an Azolla mat prevents mosquitoes from accessing the water to lay their eggs.
+Additionally, it is thought that an _Azolla_ mat prevents mosquitoes from accessing the water to lay their eggs.

-## Agricultural opportunities
+## Agricultural Opportunities

 _Azolla_ has significant agricultural potential due to its rapid growth, nitrogen independence, and high protein content [@Lumpkin1980a; @Brouwer2014].
-It can be used as a bio-fertilizer, enhancing soil fertility by providing a natural source of nitrogen.
+It can be used as a bio-fertiliser, enhancing soil fertility by providing a natural source of nitrogen.
-This practice reduces the need for synthetic fertilizers, which promotes sustainable farming practices [@Watanabe1981].
+This practice reduces the need for synthetic fertilisers, promoting sustainable farming practices [@Watanabe1981].
 Incorporating _Azolla_ into rice cultivation has been shown to increase crop yields and improve soil health, particularly in regions where arable land is limited and water is plentiful [@Watanabe1981; @bocchi2010].

-Beyond bio-fertilization, _Azolla_ is explored as an alternative livestock feed due to its rich amino acid profile [@Brouwer2018].
+Beyond bio-fertilisation, _Azolla_ is being explored as an alternative livestock feed due to its rich amino acid profile [@Brouwer2018].
-Its high protein content and rich amino-acid profile make it an excellent supplement for animal diets [@becerra1990;@Bujak2022;@Brouwer2014].
+Its high protein content and rich amino acid profile make it an excellent supplement for animal diets [@becerra1990; @Bujak2022; @Brouwer2014].
-_Azolla_ could serve as a local protein source, reducing the reliance on imported crops like soy.
-Especially so in regions such as the Netherlands, where the demand for protein crops exceeds local production capacity [@BrouwerThesis].
+_Azolla_ could serve as a local protein source, reducing reliance on imported crops like soy, especially in regions such as the Netherlands, where the demand for protein crops exceeds local production capacity [@BrouwerThesis].
 This application may also contribute to the recycling of nutrients within local agricultural systems.
 However, challenges remain, such as _Azolla_'s relatively high tannin content, which can inhibit protein digestibility.